Peeja/rack-flash/README.markdown

 -----------------

 Rack::Flash is a Rack middleware.
-How you use it depends on how you run your rack app.
+How you use it depends on how you run your Rack app.
 If you're running a **Rackup file**, just add the following somewhere before your `run` command:

     require 'rack/flash'
     use Rack::Flash

-**However**, Rack::Flash needs a session to work its magic, so make sure you use one before Rack::Flash.
+*However*, Rack::Flash needs a session to work its magic, so make sure you use one before Rack::Flash.
 Something like:

     require 'rack/flash'
     use Rack::Session::Cookie
     use Rack::Flash

 (Rack comes with [a few session middlewares to choose from][2]; any of them will work.)
-Your session key will have to be "rack.session".
+Your session key will have to be the default, "rack.session".
 This might become configurable one day.

 If you're running **Sinatra**, you've already got a session for free.
 Add the code above (the one without the session line) to your Sinatra file near the